Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.

 The Aussie Government issue travel warnings for destinations depending on the security issues at hand.
 You can find them at Smart Traveller

-The UK is a relatively safe place but that doesn’t mean you shouldn’t exercise caution.
-Overall crime in the UK is low.
-But petty crime such as pickpocketing, car theft and street robberies do happen.
-As long as you use common sense and don’t take risks you wouldn’t at home your trip should be trouble free.
+Overall the crime rate in the UK is pretty low so as long as you use common sense and don’t take risks you wouldn’t normally take at home your trip should be trouble free.
+Be more wary in big cities like London as petty crime is more common in these areas.

 The United Kingdom is a great place for a family adventure with loads of activities suitable for all ages.